-I discovered this spot last year and I was immediately charmed by its vibe.
+I discovered Naturally Delicious in 2018 and I was immediately charmed by its vibe.
 The restaurant is very cosy and their garden, where you can hold your ceremony and cocktail hour, is absolutely adorable.
-You can exchange your vows among some of the herbs used in the kitchen and some wild flowers for a colorful touch.
+You can exchange your vows among some of the herbs used in the kitchen and beautiful wild flowers for a colorful touch.
 Naturally Delicious is also a caterer, so you can hire them to make delicious farm-to-table food for your wedding elsewhere.
 It is located at 487 Court Street, Brooklyn NY 11231, off the Carroll Street stop on the F/G lines.

 Its name says it all, the Jalopy is a theater and music space.
 It has a vintage stage with red velvet curtains and a big skylight for some dramatic, natural light.
 Couples can have their ceremony on stage, so if you like the idea of being in a play for a few minutes, this is the perfect place to do it (I can totally see myself exchange my vows on that stage, and say them Hamlet-style).
 The venue has seen many great musicians and artists alike perform and show their work, so it truly transpires with creativity.
 It is located in Red Hook, an up and coming neighborhood of Brooklyn with lots of awesome industrial architecture around.
 And if you have time before or after your ceremony, you can take a quick cab ride to the water for some photos with the city and the Statue of Liberty.
 It is located at 315 Columbia Street, Brooklyn NY 11231 off the Smith-9th Street or Carroll Street F/G lines (but it is a bit of a walk).

 Celestine: for both indoor and outdoor options in the heart of Dumbo